Tait TM8105 Notes

 Power

-Power is supplied by a 4 pin molex connector on the back of the radio.
+Power for the 25W version radios (identified by the BNC antenna connector) is supplied by a 4 pin molex connector on the back of the radio.
+Power for the >25W version radios (identified by the mini-UHF antenna connector) is supplied by a 4-pin Positronic DragonFly connector.
 Suitable power levels are 10.8 - 16VDC, with 13.8VDC being nominal.

-Digi-key part number WM18435-ND works for this connector, along with these contact inserts WM3112CT-ND
+Digi-key part number WM18435-ND works for the Molex connector, along with these contact inserts WM3112CT-ND .

 Programming